atyryshkina/algorithm-performance-analysis/howto2.md

 ![alt text](images/decision_tree_vertical.png)

 A random forest is a collection of decision trees, each of which are trained with a unique random seed.
-The random seed determines which sub-sample of the data each decision tree is trained and which sub-sample of attributes each tree uses.
+The random seed determines which sub-sample of the data each decision tree is trained and which sub-sample of attributes each tree uses and which splits each tree attempts.
 By implementing these constraints, the random forest protects itself from overfitting - a problem to which decision trees are susceptible.

 Incidently, the decision tree also offers a way to see which independent attributes have the greatest effect on the dependent attribute.
 The more often a decision tree uses an attibute to split a node, the larger it's implied effect on the dependent attribute.
 The scikit-learn Random Forest classes have an easy way of getting this information with the feature_importances_ class attribute.